 How to Clean, Care, Store, and Repair Split Leather

-Cleaning, caring for, storing, and repairing split leather is essential to maintain its durability and appearance.
-To clean split leather, gently wipe it with a damp cloth to remove dirt and dust, followed by a soft, dry cloth to absorb any moisture.
-For deeper stains, use a specialized leather cleaner that's safe for your specific leather type.
-To care for split leather, apply a leather conditioner periodically to keep it moisturized and prevent cracking.
+Cleaning, caring for, storing, and repairing split leather is essential to maintaining its durability and appearance.
+To clean split leather, gently wipe it with a damp cloth to remove dirt and dust, followed by a soft dry cloth to absorb any moisture.
+For deeper stains, use a specialized leather cleaner that is safe for your specific leather type.
+Apply a leather conditioner periodically to keep the material moisturized and prevent cracking.
 When storing split leather items, keep them in a cool, dry place away from direct sunlight, ideally in a breathable cotton bag to avoid moisture buildup.
+Minor scratches can often be repaired using a soft cloth and some leather conditioner, while larger tears may need the expertise of a professional repair service to restore the leather to its original state.

 Frequently Asked Questions